eerapheal/elid/QUICKSTART.md

-# Events & More - Quick Start Guide
+# LID EVENT - Quick Start Guide

 Get your event planning website up and running in minutes!